Part 3 – Differentiate Your Unique Value Proposition and Build Personal Brand Content

 How to Define Your Personal Brand for Executive Job Search

-→ Develop a Few Defining Career Success Stories
+Develop a Few Defining Career Success Stories for Your Executive Resume

 Illuminate these accomplishments using the C-A-R (Challenge – Actions – Results) or the S-T-A-R (Situation – Task – Actions – Results) exercise.

-There may only be room in your resume for one or two concise stories.
+You may not have room in your resume for all your stories.
 Keep the rest ready for interviewing and/or use them in a separate Leadership Initiatives Profile.

 Showcase the monetized value you’re offering.
 Build in proof (with figures, percentages, and dollar amounts, when possible) that you have a history of impacting bottom line and will do so for your next employer too.